photels/photels.github.io/info-english.md

 Password: `photels@trondheim`

 ## Fire alarm
-In case of alarm you have to leave your room immediately.
+In case of a fire alarm you have to leave your room immediately.
-Please check the fire safety poster in you room for the nearest emergency exit.
+Please consult the fire safety poster in you room for the nearest emergency exit.

 ## Housekeeping
 If you wish to have your room cleaned during your stay, please contact the reception before 22:00 the day before.